ilyacantor/agentic-bolt/replit.md

 ## Overview
 An intelligent system that autonomously discovers data sources from multiple enterprise systems, uses AI to map them to a predefined ontology, validates mappings with quality checks, and automatically publishes DuckDB views.
 Features a real-time web dashboard with interactive data flow graphs and AI-powered schema inference.

+**Multi-Agent Architecture**: The DCL acts as a dynamic data connection layer that adapts based on selected sources AND agents.
+Users can select multiple data sources (Dynamics, Salesforce, SAP, NetSuite, Legacy SQL, Snowflake) and multiple domain agents (RevOps Pilot, FinOps Pilot).
+The system automatically:
+- Maps source fields to the unified ontology
+- Filters ontology fields based on which agents are selected
+- Shows complete flows when source data matches agent requirements
+- Shows truncated flows (partial connections) when source data cannot feed selected agents

 ## Recent Changes (October 13, 2025)
 - ✅ **FinOps Use Case Transformation**: Converted DCL from RevOps to FinOps domain
   - **New Ontology**: aws_resource, cloud_cost, cloud_usage, cloud_invoice entities for AWS FinOps